 The Company continuously monitors its cash outflows and seeks opportunities to minimize all costs, to the extent possible, especially general and administrative expenses.
-In that regard, following the outbreak of COVID-19, the entire senior management team (other than the Chief Executive Officer ("CEO"), as described below) has agreed to undertake a temporary 50% reduction in their salaries.
-The CEO has agreed to temporarily forego 100% of his salary (and the Chief Strategy Officer ("CSO"), who has never received compensation for her services, continues to do so).
-All other employees have agreed to a 25% reduction in pay.
+In that regard, following the outbreak of COVID-19, the entire senior management team has agreed to undertake a temporary 50% reduction in their salaries.
+The Chief Strategy Officer ("CSO"), who has never received compensation for her services, continues to do so.

-The Company's use of cash is currently, and is expected to continue to be, focused on funding its general corporate expenditures and the construction of the Xuxa mine.
+The Company's use of cash is currently, and is expected to continue to be, focused on funding its general corporate expenditures and the development of the Project.